jefffhaynes/XBee/README.md

     args.Node.SampleReceived += (node, sample) => Console.WriteLine("Sample recieved: {0}", sample);
 }

+// open the connection to our coordinator await controller.OpenAsync("COM3", 9600);

 // now discover the network, which will trigger the NodeDiscovered callback for each node found await controller.DiscoverNetworkAsync();

 Console.ReadKey();

+controller.Dispose();

 // wait for the samples to flow in...